Heather Maiirhe Caruso

-Heather Maiirhe Caruso (HEH-thur MY-ee-ray kah-ROO-soh) joined UCLA Anderson in 2018 as assistant dean for equity, diversity and inclusion and executive director of the Morrison Family Center for Marketing and Data Analytics.
+Heather Maiirhe Caruso (HEH-thur MY-ee-ray kah-ROO-soh) joined UCLA Anderson in 2018 as assistant dean for equity, diversity and inclusion.
 A scholar and researcher of organizational behavior, she teaches in the Management and Organizations and Behavioral Decision Making areas.

 Caruso’s passion for facilitating collaborative success runs deep in her life and work.
 “My formal interests in organizational and social psychology developed when I was an undergraduate at Stanford doing cross-cultural negotiation research with Jared Curhan and Lee Ross,” she says.
 These interests deepened during her years as an engineer and executive in a multinational Silicon Valley startup.
 “I was fascinated with the real-world experiences stemming from differences in cultural identity.
 Interpersonal problems could derail even the most talented individual performers, and effective collaboration skills could not only prevent such problems, but raise individual contributions to new heights.”

 Layering rigorous academic training on top of practical experience, Caruso grounds her interests in the areas of: effective collaboration (especially for cross-functional and multicultural teams); skilled improvisation in leadership; management of identity, power and influence; and strategies for optimal choice, judgment and decision making.
 She focused on these topics in over a decade of teaching, research administration and scholarship at the University of Chicago Booth School of Business, and has moved to UCLA Anderson to enrich and expand her work.